 We work to ensure young artists are paid for what they do, rather than having to follow the no/lo-pay path which carries with it the need for financial support from family.
 We also believe the skills learnt in the theatre are invaluable to young people.
 Problem solving, creativity, communication, team working, confidence are vital to any workplace, home or social situation so we run a youth theatre for children where they are involved in all aspects of the production, not just performing to help them learn these transferable skills.
 We therefore subsidise some young people from low income families to take part in our youth theatre programme.
 The arts should be open to all, not just those that can afford it.
 We use an experienced team of industry professionals, a combination of volunteers and employed, as well as having to hire space and buy materials for productions.
 In order to provide this at low or no cost to those who wouldn't otherwise have this opportunity, we need support ourselves to help fund that.
 Putting Young Talent Centre Stage.

 New term starting soon!
-Saturday 9th January 2016 is when we're back.
+We're starting with a free taster session on 24th September.
 We'd love to welcome any new faces with any level of experience (including none!)

 Be completely immersed in the making of a show.
 Not only a brilliant way to learn how to act, sing and dance but design costumes, make props, build sets and create a production along with an experienced team.